Closings, business changes, announcements and COVID-19 testing

 Staff will be available by phone and the online chat service via the library website to answer questions regarding how to register for a digital library card and how to utilize the online digital collection.

-• KENTUCKY SUPREME COURT — In an effort to minimize social interaction in Kentucky’s busy courthouses and judicial centers during the COVID-19 outbreak, the Supreme Court of Kentucky has issued an order placing restrictions on dockets, jury trials and jury service.
+• KENTUCKY SUPREME COURT -- In an effort to minimize social interaction in Kentucky's busy courthouses and judicial centers during the COVID-19 outbreak, the Supreme Court of Kentucky has issued an order placing restrictions on dockets, jury trials and jury service until May 31.

-• WOMEN OF INFLUENCE —The exhibit “Women of Influence” is open to Kentucky artists and will showcase works that reference, celebrate and are inspired by women of influence throughout history.
-The deadline for entry to the exhibit scheduled at the Kentucky Artisan Center is May 8.
-Notification of acceptance and new show dates for this exhibit will be forthcoming.
-An entry form is available on the Center’s website.
-The Kentucky Artisan Center at Berea is an agency in the Tourism, Arts and Heritage Cabinet of the Commonwealth of Kentucky.

 If you have registered for a class or paid for a class, you will be contacted.
 Our hope is that cancelled classes can be rescheduled.